Book Review: Rich Dad Poor Dad by Robert T. Kiyosaki

 "Intensifying fear and desire is a manifestation of ignorance, which is why many rich people are often afraid.
 Money is carrots and people are phantoms.
 If the donkey could see the whole image, it might reconsider whether to go after the carrot. "

-Once a person stops seeking knowledge and information, one becomes ignorant.
+Once a person stops seeking knowledge and information, she becomes ignorant.
 Therefore, one needs to constantly struggle with oneself: whether to open one's heart by learning, or close one's mind.

 "In a country with high levels of education and government Prices don't go up in a well-managed society, they should actually go down, the reason for the price going up is greed and fear caused by ignorance.